 - Similarly in West Side Story's inspiration, Romeo and Juliet, Mercutio is fatally stabbed when Romeo comes between him and Tybalt, trying to break up their fight.
 Romeo's guilt over this directly or indirectly causes every single other death in the play.

 - This is how Alan "Spam" Webster's mercenary career with A.I.M. ended in the Jagged Alliance series.
 Coming from the UN peacekeeping forces background, his MO was to negotiate enemy surrender first and only shoot if that fails.
 One of such failures led to the death of fellow A.I.M. member Johnny "Snake" Edwards, leading to Spam's dishonorable discharge.

-- Elincia from Fire Emblem Tellius, when she first ascends to the throne of Crimea, insists on non-violent and Stupid Good measures in everything she does.
+- When Elincia first ascends to the throne of Crimea, she insists on non-violent and Stupid Good measures in everything she does.
 This results in a rebellion that she was aware of gaining enough momentum to seriously threaten her rule because she was unwilling to use force to quell it.
 She learns her lesson after this, but not in the sense that she abandons pacifism.

 - In the World of Warcraft tie-in novel Prince Anduin ends up saving Warchief Garrosh from a poisoning attempt while he's imprisoned awaiting trial.
 Anduin believes that he's convincing Garrosh to change, and according to the writers he would have succeeded... if it wasn't for a rogue time-travelling dragon offering Garrosh a second chance at world domination and more importantly not having to face up to his crimes.